Paddington Tom Jones: Late career as boxing attendant

 Puglistica noted that 'No man appeared oftener in the character of a second than Tom Jones, and few understood that duty better than himself'.
 Among a few of the important matches in which he acted as second he attended the black boxer Tom Molineaux in his second battle with Tom Cribb, Burke in his 1804 fight against Hen Pearce, and Peter Crawley in his 1819 encounter with Tom Hickman.
 He also acted regularly as second for the foremost lightweight boxer of the early 19th century Jack Randall.

 Benefit for Jones

 On 16 April 1818, a benefit was held for Jones at London's Fifth-Street, Soho.
 Boxers who sparred at Paddington's well attended benefit included Tom Oliver, Tom Spring, Big Ben Burns, and Jack Scroggins.

 Jones style of boxing

-The contemporary source Boxiana described Jones as follows:

-As a pugilist [he] is entitled to the most honourable mention, in being perfectly master of the science, and with bottom [i.e. courage] of the first quality.
-He has turned out several good pupils.
-His guard is formidable and commanding, and his left arm firm and extended to protect his body from assault, while his right is on the alert to give the return instantly.
-Tom is a very hard hitter, can use his hands with equal facility, stands well upon his legs, and meets his man with fortitude; his positions are not only elegant, but calculated to do much execution in putting in his blows.
+The contemporary source Boxiana described Jones as a highly skilled and courageous boxer who trained several successful students.
+He possessed a strong, protective defensive stance, keeping his left arm extended to block incoming attacks while remaining ready to counter quickly with his right.
+He struck with significant power, demonstrated ambidexterity, maintained solid footwork, and showed resilience against opponents.
+His fighting stances were visually disciplined and highly effective for delivering impactful blows.